-Plan to arrive in Albquerque New Mexico the evening of Monday April 19th.
-2021 in Albuquerque New Mexico.
+Plan to arrive in Albquerque New Mexico the evening of Monday May 9th.
+2022 in Albuquerque New Mexico.
 Book your Monday night stay in the Airport Best Western Inn Albquerque.
 The field trip begins with a Tuesday morning breakfast in the Hotel.
-The field trip ends on Saturday April 24, 2021 at 5 PM in Albuquerque Airport.
-If you plan on staying Saturday overnight you will need to book a hotel for yourself.
+The field trip ends on Saturday May 14, 2022 at 5 PM in Albuquerque Airport.
+If you plan on staying Saturday overnight you will need to book a hotel for yourself in Albquerque.

-Day 2, Wednesday April 21st Sante Fe, NM.
+Day 2, Sante Fe, NM.
 Our destination is the Audubon Canyon Ranch in Santa Fe.
-After an early start, we’ll bird along the riparian and mountain path above the ranch, seeking both Virginia’s, Warbler Grace’s Warbler, Clark’s Nutcracker, Juniper Titmouse and Summer Tanager.
+After an early start, we’ll bird along the riparian and mountain path above the ranch, seeking both Virginia’s Warbler, Grace’s Warbler, Clark’s Nutcracker, Juniper Titmouse and Summer Tanager.
 A late lunch in Santa Fe along Canyon Road is a relaxing treat.
 Taos will be our destination after lunch.
 We’ll begin birding along the way when we enter the Rio Grande River Gorge.
 We’ll search for Rock and Canyon Wren, Sage Thrasher, Plumbeous Vireo, and Black-Chinned Sparrow.
 Reaching Taos in the late afternoon, we’ll bird Taos within the city limits, taking some time to bird a local park for Tanagers, Orioles, Vireos, Common Nighthawks, Swifts and Sapsuckers.
-We’ll check into our rooms at the Taos, Hampton Inn, take a rest period before meeting for mid-evening dinner.
-We’ll have dinner at El Meze, with its patio facing 13,160’ Wheeler Peak.
+We’ll check into our rooms at the Taos Hampton Inn, take a rest period before meeting for mid-evening dinner at El Meze, with its patio facing the 13,160’ Wheeler Peak.

-Day 4, Friday April 23 Taos Hampton Inn, We will have another early start toward eastern locations.
+Day 4, Taos Hampton Inn.
+We will have another early start driving to eastern New Mexico.
 We’ll bird the Angel Fire/Eagle Nest area as we make our way to the eastern grassland (short-grass prairies) high plains.
-In route we’ll be seeking Raptors, Sparrows, Finches and possible Red-crossbills, , Pinyon Jay, Eastern Kingbird, Cassin’s Sparrow, Rufous-crowned Sparrow, and Canyon Towhee.
-We’ll move on to the Maxwell National Wildlife Refuge to search for Burrowing Owls, Great Horned Owl, Solitary Sandpiper, Baird’s Sandpiper, White-faced Ibis, Blue-winged Teal, Lark and Lazuli Bunting.
+In route we’ll be seeking Raptors, Sparrows, Finches and possible Red-crossbills, Pinyon Jay, Eastern Kingbird, Cassin’s Sparrow, Rufous-crowned Sparrow, and Canyon Towhee.
+Arriving at the Maxwell National Wildlife Refuge for lunch.
+We’ll search for Burrowing Owls, Great Horned Owl, Solitary Sandpiper, Baird’s Sandpiper, White-faced Ibis, Blue-winged Teal, Lark and Lazuli Bunting.
 Several species of sparrow (Vesper, Chipping, Clay-colored, Brewer’s, Lark, and Grasshopper) plus Yellow-headed Blackbird are all possible.
 Also if US-FWS opens a new area, we may see Northern Bobwhite, Ladder-backed Woodpecker, Cordilleran Flycatcher, and other oak woodland species.
 We return to Hampton Inn, Taos for dinner.

-Day 5, Saturday April 24th., Before leaving Taos, we’ll bird a very productive area seeking Evening Grosbeaks, Yellow-breasted Chat and Prairie Dog colonies.
+Day 5, Before leaving Taos, we’ll bird a very productive area seeking Evening Grosbeaks, Yellow-breasted Chat and Prairie Dog colonies.
 We take the High Road back to Santa Fe and then Albuquerque.
-We will lunch in a Birding can be very good in a few “hot spots” for missed species, seeking the Pinyon Jay, Grace’s Warbler, Black-throated Grey Warbler, Red Cross-bill, Thrashers and raptors as we travel back to Albuquerque.
-The field trip ends at 5PM Saturday in the Albuquerque Airport or a hotel of your choosing .
+We will lunch in one of a few birds “hot spots” for missed species, seeking the Pinyon Jay, Grace’s Warbler, Black-throated Grey Warbler, Red Cross-bill, Thrashers and raptors as we travel back to Albuquerque.
+The field trip ends at 5PM Saturday in the Albuquerque Airport or a hotel of your choosing.

 If you are not flying home on Saturday evening, you’ll need to reserve a room for yourself.

 Contact Rich Cimino at 925-353-0266, or Yellowbilledtours@gmail.com to reserve a space.
-Space is limited to four birders.
-Field goes with three birders.
+Space is limited to 6 birders.
+Field trip goes with three birders with a fee adjustment.
 Rich Cimino is your guide; fee includes auto transportation, fuel, lodging, and field guide services.
 Airfare and meals are not included.

 Field Trip Registration: On request by contacting Rich Cimino at Yellowbilledtours@gmail.com